 A study published recently in Cancer Epidemiology, Biomarkers & Prevention, a journal of the American Association for Cancer Research, is the largest to link high glycemic index — a classification of how rapidly carbohydrates elevate blood sugar levels — with lung cancer.

-Lung cancer is the second most common cancer in both men and women, but is by far the leading cause of cancer mortality, with over 150,000 deaths from lung cancer expected in the U.S. in 2016, according to the American Cancer Society.
+Lung cancer is the second most common cancer in both men and women but is by far the leading cause of cancer mortality, with over 150,000 deaths from lung cancer expected in the U.S. in 2016, according to the American Cancer Society.

 Previous studies have investigated associations between GI and glycemic load (GL), a related measure of carbohydrate quantity, and risk of numerous other cancers.

-“Diets high in glycemic index result in higher levels of blood glucose and insulin, which promote perturbations in the insulin-like growth factors (IGFs),” said Stephanie Melkonian, postdoctoral fellow with Wu’s team and lead author of the study.
+“Diets high in glycemic index result in higher levels of blood glucose and insulin, which promote perturbations in the insulin-like growth factors (IGFs),” said Stephanie Melkonian, a postdoctoral fellow with Wu’s team and lead author of the study.
 “Previous research suggests increased levels of IGFs are associated with increased lung cancer risk.
 However, the association between glycemic index and lung cancer risk was unclear.”

-So, in this latest study researchers sought to clarify that association.
+So, in this latest study, researchers sought to clarify that association.
 To do so they surveyed 1,905 newly-diagnosed lung cancer patients and 2,413 healthy individuals.
 These participants provided information on their past dietary habits and health histories.

 “We observed a 49 percent increased risk of lung cancer among subjects with the highest daily GI compared to those with the lowest daily GI,” said Wu.
 “The associations were more pronounced among subjects who were never smokers, diagnosed with squamous cell carcinoma or had less than 12 years of education.”